How Much Does A Residential Architect Cost?

 Is It Ever Charged On An Hourly Basis?

 Yes.
 Quite often an architect will charge any additional work outside of the original scope at an hourly rate.
-With AURA for example, we charge a flat rate of £100 per hour.
+With AURA it ranges between £100-£150, based on the qualification & experience of the Architect.

 Why Invest In A Residential Architect?